NSLS-II/aphla/doc/intro.rst

 corrector-BPM-quadrupole triplets.
 The BPMs in corrector-BPM-quadrupole triplet is a subset of live BPM.
-This needs to get the golden orbit, set the golden orbit, line fitting, step the quadrupole, step the corrector (this can be a ``macro step'', e.g. 10 times than normal step size).
+This needs to get the golden orbit, set the golden orbit, line fitting, step the quadrupole, step the corrector (this can be a "macro step", e.g. 10 times than normal step size).
 Many raw data needs to be saved in certain format: Python binary, HDF5 or Matlab.